cwhitelytning/Scheduler/readme.md

 * Only one task can be in edit mode.

 ##### Flags
-They are passed as a string parameter and, with the help of symbols, allow you to complete the task.
+Allows you to add or change the behavior of a particular task.

 * **a** - don't add task completion mark.
 * **b** - Calculates duration based on two timestamps.